Physics taught me how to see the world. AI safety is how I hope to protect it.

 Before Berkeley, I wanted to experience “real life” – so I went all in and took a half a year to work as a trash man.
 Then I went to South America for a half a year.
 Things like the deadly fear I felt when running from wild dogs in the desert gave me clarity on what matters in life.

-Feel free to reach out at the correct reordering of either of the following 2 sets of strings: “berkeley”, “@”, “.”, “edu”, “karlcal”, or “slac.stanford”, “@”, “karlcal”, “.”, “edu”
+I’d love to chat about AI and AI safety over a boba!
+Feel free to reach out at the correct reordering of this set of strings: “berkeley”, “@”, “.”, “edu”, “karlcal”